 Students are taught this topic through Life Lessons in KS3.

 Senior Leadership Team.
-This includes the Principal, Vice-Principal and Assistant Vice-Principals.
+This includes the Executive Principal, Head of School, Vice-Principal and Assistant Vice-Principals.

 This stands for Sport, Physical activity, Outdoor Education, and Recreation Team.
 It is the name of the Faculty who deliver PE to all students in Years 7 – 11 as well as running a number of examination courses at KS4 and 5 and offering numerous extra-curricular opportunities available to all.
 Students should check out the weekly SPORT bulletin on display in their tutor room or ask any member of the SPORT team for details of the activities which they can get involved in.